 Methods of Desoldering

-Desoldering can be achieve in four methods which include using soldering iron, the use of soldering wick, using soldering pump, and using a heat gun.
+Desoldering can be achieved in four methods, which include using a soldering iron, using soldering wick, using a soldering pump, and using a heat gun.

 Using Soldering Iron